So You’re New to 4-H in Cumberland County…

 Cumberland County 4-H Newsletter: One of the key resources is the county’s monthly 4-H newsletter, emailed out from the Cooperative Extension office at the beginning of each month.
 This will include upcoming dates and activities, both on the county and state level.
 If you see something of interest or don’t understand something don’t be afraid to ask!

 Leaders Association: The Cumberland County 4-H Leaders Association is one of the strongest in the state.
-Every volunteer who has gone through VOLT training automatically becomes a leader and therefore a member of this association.
+Every volunteer who has gone through 4-H volunteer training automatically becomes a leader and therefore a member of this association.
 Meetings are held on the third Thursday of the month in the months of October, November, January, March, May, and August (the Board of Directors meets during the other months).
-All of our leaders work really hard to provide opportunities for our youth so please join in to help keep the lines of communication between leaders open.
+All of our volunteers work really hard to provide opportunities for our youth, so please join in to help keep the lines of communication between volunteers open.
 This is a great place to network and really learn about what’s going on in our county.
-The Leaders Association also welcomes volunteers interested in knowing more to sit in and listen.

 Scholarships: A variety of college scholarships are available to past and present Cumberland County 4-H members in their Senior year of high school or throughout college.
 Scholarships can only be earned one time and include the 4-H Leaders Association, Linda Clark/Margy Justice Memorial, Susan P. Grover Memorial and the Extension Homemakers.
 Applications are due late-April.
 The Maine 4-H Foundation also sponsors larger college scholarships for high school seniors who are current 4-H members in Maine.
 Applications are due early-March.

 County Activities: The Cumberland County 4-H Leaders Association with the support of UMaine Extension 4-H Staff and volunteers typically plan seven countywide events open to any enrolled Cumberland County 4-H member regardless of what 4-H club or project they participate in.
-The Teen Council, comprised of 12 – 18 year olds from a variety of Cumberland County 4-H clubs, help to plan Mini-Forum & Winterfest.
+The Teen Council, comprised of 12 – 18 year olds from a variety of Cumberland County 4-H clubs, help to plan Mini-Forum, Winterfest, and True Leaders in Service.
 4-H staff also host workshops, trainings, and other special activities throughout the year when there is a need.

 Public Speaking and Demonstrations: In early-February a public speaking and demonstration afternoon is hosted at a retirement home in Gorham.
 This gives youth an opportunity to practice and develop these important skills with a guaranteed audience.